Seeds and Plants: Which Is Better?

 Chives

-Both onions and garlic chives are perennials that will come back year after year, even in really cold climates, and you can divide them, which means you get more bang for your buck.
+Both onion and garlic chives are perennials that will come back year after year, even in really cold climates, and you can divide them, which means you get more bang for your buck.
 Chives can be a little challenging to start from seed, but they're a must-have companion plant for every garden thanks to their ability to keep pests away.
 Chives are well worth the investment of a couple bucks.

 Large Brassicas

-Kale, collards, mustards, broccoli, cauliflower, Brussels sprouts, and cabbage are large and long plants, meaning they take a long time (sometimes as long as 120 days!) to grow to their mature size.
+Kale, mustards, broccoli, cauliflower, Brussels sprouts, and cabbage are large and long plants, meaning they take a long time (sometimes as long as 120 days!) to grow to their mature size.
 If you want to get a jumpstart on your growing season, it's worth it to grab these guys from the nursery.
 They've basically done all the hard work of getting them ready to go for you so that you can harvest your first leaves sooner.

-That being said, I've experimented with growing Brassicas from the nursery right next to directly sewn seeds for the same, and I've often found that those plants grown in the garden from seed end up being healthier and lasting longer overall in the garden than the ones I bought.
+That being said, I've experimented with growing brassicas from the nursery right next to directly sewn seeds for the same, and I've often found that those plants grown in the garden from seed end up being healthier and lasting longer overall in the garden than the ones I bought.
 Take cabbage, for example.
 You might struggle to grow a really nice, tight head of cabbage after transplanting it, but hey, that doesn't mean you won't be able to enjoy the outer leaves as it's growing.

 Tomatoes, Peppers, and Eggplants